Strategies for Overcoming Procrastination, Stop Procrastinating Today!

 Happiness is at once the best, the noblest and the pleasantest of things. ~ Aristotle

-for a happy life.
+No single formula exists for a happy life.
 We are each unique beings with differing needs and values.
 Many tools are available to aid you in living happily, many paths; but the foundation for that life includes a few essentials: love, virtue, effort, a clear mind, and meaning.

-without which life is empty – not romantic love (which can be tasty and delicious) but love of self.
+Chief among these elements is love, without which life is empty – not romantic love (which can be tasty and delicious) but love of self.
 Self-love is synonymous with self-respect or personal worth; with it we’re able to receive love, without it we instead build barriers to others.
 Being able to take in love is the first step to giving love and to being happy.

-for all of us!
+Virtue is a challenge for all of us!
 But its role in creating happiness is made clear in the words of Confucius: “Virtue is never left to stand alone.
 He who has it will have neighbors.”
 Living a life of virtue is a safety net for everyone on the path to becoming a joy magnet because it connects us firmly to our community.
 It is a synonym for giving and love, the golden rule.

-to achieve any worthwhile objective in life, but it must be made with the correct goal in mind.
+True effort is required to achieve any worthwhile objective in life, but it must be made with the correct goal in mind.
 Many people work diligently but make hardly any progress.
 Whether you call it joy, peace, or freedom, know that your goal is great happiness.
 See your life as one giant experiment.
 Life is a struggle full of landmines, there is no doubt about that.
 Develop the determination to overcome challenges.
 Bill Reidler, one of my best teachers, once gave a friend excellent advice about this: “Pick something and be willing to really screw it up!”
 He meant for her to take risks, to dare to live a noble, most excellent life.

-that guides us to fulfillment.
+A clear mind is the light that guides us to fulfillment.
 Perhaps this is the most difficult of the happiness requirements for anyone to implement.
 I believe the reason for this is that it is very hard for us to step out of our own skin, to see ourselves as we really are rather than how we imagine ourselves to be.
 I also believe clarity of mind can be learned; it can be practiced.
 The best tools for this are daily doses of humility, listening, and meditation.

-– love, virtue, effort, and a clear mind – give our lives substance and direction.
+These four ingredients – love, virtue, effort, and a clear mind – give our lives substance and direction.
 Yet they are not enough; meaning is still lacking.
 To be happy you must be true to yourself; you must seek and live that which makes your heart sing.
 Your life and your work must be significant – to you.
 Treat yourself also to the pleasures of life.
 A hedonistic life is fun and seductive, but will never suffice to create happiness.
 However, a life bereft of pleasure won’t either.
 We should be passionate both about our work and about those things that make us feel good: the myriad sensations and sweetness of nature.

-Mountain Climbingsays, “Becoming happier is a lifelong pursuit.”
+In the book “Happier,” Harvard professor Tal Ben-Shahar says, “Becoming happier is a lifelong pursuit.”
 He makes the point that we do well to approach fulfillment as a process rather than a finite end.
 A clearly defined goal creates for us the freedom to live the goal.
 We know where we’re going and we have the tools; now we can stop obsessing or worrying about it and get busy living it.

 David Cantu